8 Paired t-test

 The cohensD()

-function would take a long format formula approach, such as from simon_effect_long
+function would also take a long format formula approach, such as from simon_effect_long

-, but you would need to assure that the columns are ordered correctly, i.e., Participant 1: condition 1, condition 2; Participant 2: condition 1, condition 2; etc.
+, but you would need to make sure that the data within the columns are ordered correctly, i.e., Participant 1: condition 1, condition 2; Participant 2: condition 1, condition 2; etc. If that’s not the case, then your results will be wrong.
+R helpfully provides a warning message for you to notice and double-check your data accordingly.

 Warning in cohensD(mean_RT ~ congruency, data = simon_effect_long, method =